If you are homeless, you are not alone. We can help.

 Call 211 24 hours a day, 7 days a week for information on non-emergency human service needs, such as:

 - Child Care Resource & Referral

-The application period for Phase 38 funding for the Emergency Food and Shelter Program is open.
-The deadline to apply is January 22, 2021 at 4 p.m.
+The application period for Phase 38 funding for the Emergency Food and Shelter Program has closed.
 Find more information here.

 If you care about helping homeless individuals in our community, volunteers are needed to help serve meals at Transitions daily.
 Sign up for a shift or check out the other opportunities available in our volunteer center!

 They need a place to call home too.